From Statistics Explained

-Male employment rates were consistently higher than those for women across all of the EU-28 Member States in 2012.
-Nevertheless, there were considerable disparities, as the difference between employment rates by sex was as wide as 29.1 percentage points in Malta — where the second lowest female employment rate (41.0 %) was recorded.
-Italy and Greece reported a difference of just less than 20 percentage points, with Greece reporting the lowest female employment rate (41.9 %).
-Among the non-member countries shown in Table 2 Turkey recorded the largest gender difference in employment rates, the 28.7 % rate for women being 40.5 percentage points below the rate for men; Japan and the former Yugoslav Republic of Macedonia also reported relatively large differences.
-By contrast, there was almost no difference in employment rates by sex in Lithuania, where the female rate (61.8 %) was just 0.4 percentage points lower than that for men; the difference was also relatively small in Finland (2.3 percentage points) and in Latvia (2.7 points) — see Figure 2.
+Male employment rates were consistently higher than those for women across all of the EU-28 Member States in 2013.
+Nevertheless, there were considerable disparities, as the difference between employment rates by sex was as wide as 27.1 percentage points in Malta — where the fourth lowest female employment rate (47.0 %) was recorded.
+Greece and Italy reported a difference of just less than 20 percentage points, with Greece reporting the lowest female employment rate (40.1 %), while the female employment rates was also less than 50 % in Croatia and Italy.
+Among the non-member countries shown in Table 2 Turkey recorded the largest gender difference in employment rates, the 29.6 % rate for women being 39.9 percentage points below the rate for men; the former Yugoslav Republic of Macedonia also reported relatively large differences with far higher proportions of men in employment.
+By contrast, there was almost no difference in employment rates by sex in Lithuania, where the female rate (62.8 %) was 1.9 percentage points lower than that for men; the difference was also relatively small in Finland (2.1 percentage points), Latvia (3.4 points) and Sweden (3.8 points); Norway also had a relatively small difference in employment rates between the sexes (3.8 points) — see Figure 2.